Leonid Brezhnev: Soviet–U.S. relations

-By the mid-1970s, it became clear that Henry Kissinger's policy of détente towards the Soviet Union was failing.
+In 1979, Henry Kissinger acknowledged that his policy of détente was faltering by the mid-1970s.
 The détente had rested on the assumption that a "linkage" of some type could be found between the two countries, with the U.S. hoping that the signing of SALT I and an increase in Soviet–U.S. trade would stop the aggressive growth of communism in the third world.
 This did not happen, as evidenced by Brezhnev's continued military support for the communist guerillas fighting against the U.S. during the Vietnam War.

-After Gerald Ford lost the presidential election to Jimmy Carter, American foreign policies became more overtly aggressive in vocabulary towards the Soviet Union and the communist world, attempts were also made to stop funding for repressive anti-communist governments and organizations the United States supported.
+After Gerald Ford lost the presidential election to Jimmy Carter, American foreign policies became more overtly aggressive in vocabulary towards the Soviet Union and the communist world.
+Attempts were also made to stop funding for repressive anti-communist governments and organizations the United States supported.
 While at first standing for a decrease in all defense initiatives, the later years of Carter's presidency would increase spending on the U.S. military.
 When Brezhnev authorized the Soviet invasion of Afghanistan in 1979, Carter, following the advice of his National Security Adviser Zbigniew Brzezinski, denounced the intervention, describing it as the "most serious danger to peace since 1945".
 The U.S. stopped all grain exports to the Soviet Union and boycotted the 1980 Summer Olympics held in Moscow.
 The Soviet Union responded by boycotting the 1984 Summer Olympics held in Los Angeles.

 During Brezhnev's rule, the Soviet Union reached the peak of its political and strategic power in relation to the United States.
 As a result of the limits agreed to by both superpowers in the first SALT Treaty, the Soviet Union obtained parity in nuclear weapons with the United States for the first time in the Cold War.
 Additionally, as a result of negotiations during the Helsinki Accords, Brezhnev succeeded in securing the legitimization of Soviet hegemony over Central and Eastern Europe.